 The school will operate a waiting list for each year group.
 Where in any year the school receives more applications for places than there are places available, a waiting list will operate until the end of the first term after the beginning of the school year.
-This will be maintained by the admission authority and it will be open to any parent to ask for their child's name to be placed on the waiting list, following an unsuccessful application.
+This will be maintained by the admission authority, and it will be open to any parent to ask for their child's name to be placed on the waiting list, following an unsuccessful application.
 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
-Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
-The waiting list will be reordered in accordance with the oversubscription criteria whenever anyone is added to or leaves it.
+Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria whenever anyone is added to or leaves it.